Vaishaal/blog/_posts/2016-7-13-matrix-inequality.markdown

 #### Strawman

-What is the dumbest map we can think of?
+What is the simplest map we can think of?

 LINEAR!